Gridiron football: Gameplay

-Play continues until halftime.
-(Each team switches their side of the field with the other halfway through each half, at the end of a quarter.)
-After the halftime break, a new kickoff occurs.
+After the halftime break, a new kickoff occurs and another two quarters are played.
 Whichever team has more points at the end of the game is declared the winner; in the event of a tie, each league has its own rules for overtime to break the tie.
 Because of the nature of the game, pure sudden-death overtimes have been abolished at all levels of the game as of 2012.
+Ties are allowed in some versions of the game.

 At all adult levels of the game, a game is 60 timed minutes in length, split into four 15-minute quarters.
-(High school football uses 12-minute quarters, and the general rule is that the younger the players, the shorter the quarters typically are.)
-Because of the halftime, quarter breaks, time-outs, the minute warnings (two minutes before the end of a half in the NFL, three minutes in Canadian football), and frequent stoppages of the game clock (the clock stops, for example, after every incomplete pass and any time a ball goes out of bounds), the actual time it takes for a football game to be completed is typically over three hours in the NFL and slightly under three hours in the CFL.
+High school football uses 12-minute quarters, and the general rule is that the younger the players, the shorter the quarters typically are.
+Because of the halftime, quarter breaks, time-outs, minute warnings (two minutes before the end of a half in the NFL, three minutes in Canadian football), and frequent stoppages of the game clock (the clock stops, for example, after every incomplete pass and any time a ball goes out of bounds), the actual time it takes for a football game to be completed is typically over three hours in the NFL, and slightly under three hours in the CFL.

 Injuries

-According to 2017 study on brains of deceased gridiron football players, 99% of tested brains of NFL players, 88% of CFL players, 64% of semi-professional players, 91% of college football players, and 21% of high school football players had various stages of CTE.
+According to a 2017 study on brains of deceased gridiron football players, 99% of tested brains of NFL players, 88% of CFL players, 64% of semi-professional players, 91% of college football players, and 21% of high school football players had various stages of chronic traumatic encephalopathy (CTE).

-Other common injuries include, injuries of legs, arms and lower back.
+Other common injuries include injuries of legs, arms and lower back.